 Eligible Asset Type Asset Sub-Type

 Climate Change, natural disasters, Forest

 extreme weather Shoreline vegetation

 Green Roofs

 Bioswales/rain gardens

 Aquifer

 Wetland restoration

 Barriers

-• Dams
+Dams

 Dykes

 Drainage canals

 Floodways

 Man-made wetlands

 Retaining walls and other shoreline protection such as rock

 revetment

 Seawalls and breakwaters

 Weirs

 Pump station (to increase hydraulic capacity and reduce flooding)

 Floods and Fires Barriers

 • Dams

-Dykes
+• Dykes

 Drainage canals

-• Floodways
+Floodways

 Man-made wetlands

 Retaining walls and other shoreline protection such as rock

 revetment

-Seawalls and breakwaters
+Seawalls and breakwatersWeirs

-Weirs

-Pump station (to increase hydraulic capacity and reduce flooding)

-Assets associated with afforestation Tree planting projects
+Assets associated with afforestation Pump station (to increase hydraulic capacity and reduce flooding) Tree planting projects

-and reforestation Coordination or distribution centres
+and reforestation Tree planting projects Coordination or distribution centres

 Nurseries

 Greenhouses

 Access roads and bridges (that provide access to areas where tree

-planting will take place)
+Access roads and bridges (that provide access to areas where tree planting will take place)

+pioning will take place

-^{}Note: these are new additions from the federal government and are not available as drop-down options in the application form.
+\Note: these are new additions from the federal government and are not available as drop-down options in the application form.
 If your project will contain one of these asset sub-types, please indicate "Other" in the drop-down menu in the application form and describe the asset sub-type.